-Many major cities in China have an efficient underground train network.
+Most major cities in China have an efficient underground train network.
 Many are also currently being built.

 Always try to get a registered taxi with a working meter rather than a private car acting as a taxi.
-Unless of course it’s a legitimate ridesharing company like Uber or Didi Chuxing, which are now legal in cities all across China.

 Because China has a lot of people, it has a lot of buses.
 And they’re cheap!
-For one or two kuai, you can get from A to B in no time.
+For one or two yuan, you can get from A to B in no time.
 It's another cheap option for English teachers on a budget.

 Traffic in China can be insane, so hold on tight as the driver navigates their way through.

 The best and cheapest way of getting around this enormous country is by bullet train.
-Most cities – even the smaller ones you’ve probably never heard of – are connected to the extensive bullet train network.
+Most cities in China – even the smaller ones you’ve probably never heard of – are connected to the extensive bullet train network.